themangomago/nostr-cli/nostr-nips.md

 ## Other Notes:

 - Clients should not open more than one websocket to each relay.
 One channel can support an unlimited number of subscriptions, so clients should do that.
 - The `tags` array can store a tag identifier as the first element of each subarray, plus arbitrary information afterward (always as strings).
-This NIP defines `"p"` â€” meaning "pubkey", which points to a pubkey of someone that is referred to in the event â€”, and `"e"` â€” meaning "event", which points to the id of an event this event is quoting, replying to or referring to somehow.
+This NIP defines `"p"` — meaning "pubkey", which points to a pubkey of someone that is referred to in the event —, and `"e"` — meaning "event", which points to the id of an event this event is quoting, replying to or referring to somehow.
 - The `<recommended relay URL>` item present on the `"e"` and `"p"` tags is an optional (could be set to `""`) URL of a relay the client could attempt to connect to fetch the tagged event or other events from a tagged profile.
 It MAY be ignored, but it exists to increase censorship resistance and make the spread of relay addresses more seamless across clients.